 The Road To Hell

 Garak convinces Sisko to spring one Grathon Tollar, an expert in holographic forgeries, from a Klingon prison, wherein he was due to be executed.
-Despite growing unease on the Captain’s part, Sisko informs Tollar to work with Garak to construct the forgery, and that the forger was working for him, and not that of the Federation, which had given the plan its blessing.
-Despite this, Sisko’s unease was confirmed when a few hours later, Sisko is alerted by Odo that Tollar tried to stab Quark in the bar after getting drunk and trying to get handsy with one of the Dabo Girls, M’Pella..
-This would normally necessitate a police report if Quark decided to press charges, but owning to the secrecy of Tollar’s work, Sisko manages to bribe Quark, much to Sisko’s increasingly visible discomfort with the entire situation.
+Despite growing unease on the Captain’s part, Sisko informs Tollar to work with Garak to construct the forgery, and that the forger was working for him (Sisko) personally, and not the Federation, which had given the plan its blessing.
+Sisko’s growing unease was confirmed when a few hours later, he is alerted by Odo that Tollar tried to stab Quark in the bar after getting drunk and trying to get handsy with M’Pella at her Dabo Table..
+This would normally necessitate a police report if Quark decided to press charges, but owning to the secrecy of Tollar’s work, Sisko manages to bribe Quark, much to Sisko’s ever-increasing discomfort with the entire situation.

 During this time, Garak had need of acquiring a special optolithic data rod, which is used for high-level record keeping by Cardassians.
-These rods are so rare and hard to come by, that when Garak manages to find one available for sale and informs Sisko of the asking price of 200 liters of biomimetic gel, a substance so dangerous & strictly controlled by the Federation, there wasn’t even 200 liters of it in the entire sector, Sisko balks and initially refuses to even consider the proposition.
+These rods are so rare and hard to come by, that when Garak manages to find one available for sale and informs Sisko of the asking price of 200 liters of biomimetic gel, Sisko balks and initially refuses to even consider the proposition, owning to the fact that the substance so dangerous & strictly controlled by the Federation, there wasn’t even 200 liters of it in the entire sector.
 After some further moral qualms, much haggling over the quantity, and an official protest lodged by Dr. Bashir (who insisted on being informed in writing to package the gel for transport by Sisko), they obtain the rod, and record the forgery Tollar has created.

 A Very Thick Skin

-Simultaneously, Garak convinces Sisko to invite Romulan Senator Vreenak, the very same Romulan Senator who negotiated the nonagression treaty between the Romulans and the Dominion.
-By his usual covert means, Garak discovered that Vreenak had been on Sukara, a Dominion world, and on his way back to Romulus, but of Capt.
-Sisko asked Vreenak to come to DS9, Vreenak just might be convinced to come.
+Simultaneously, Garak convinces Sisko to invite Romulan Senator Vreenak, the very same Romulan Senator who negotiated the non-aggression treaty with the Dominion.
+By his usual covert means, Garak discovered that Vreenak had been on Sukara, a Dominion world, and would be returning to Romulus soon, but if Capt.
+Sisko asked Vreenak to come to DS9, Vreenak just might be convinced to make a detour on his way back home.
 Incidentally, Vreenak happened to also be the vice-chair of the Tal Shiar, and one of the biggest pro-Dominion voices in all the Romulan government.
-If he could be swayed by the forgery, then the entire Romulan Senate would surely follow.
-But, Vreenak was no certainly fool, and he would surely want to examine the rod and the contents therein, and make sure everything is on the up & up.
+If he could be swayed by their newly-recorded forgery, then the entire Romulan Senate would surely follow.
+But Vreenak was certainly no fool, and would surely want to examine the rod and the contents therein, just to make sure everything was on the up & up.
 Garak also cautions Sisko that when Vreenak visits the station, Sisko would be on the receiving end of a very acerbic attitude on the part of Vreenak, which is something of an understatement.

 Vreenak & Sisko sit and share a bit of replicated Romulan Ale, and the Senator is almost convinced by the replica… almost, but admits the aroma of the replicated ale was starting to grow on him.
 Sisko wryly admits that they’d have better luck doing Romulan beverages if the Romulans & the Federation were better friends, and tells the good Romulan Senator that the Federation found proof that the Dominion is planning, at that very moment, the invasion of Romulus.
 Vreenak, ever the cautious Romulan, demands proof.
 Sisko promptly hands over the data rod.

 And then the waiting begins.
-Sisko admits in the personal log that, despite being off the hook due to the Federation Council & Starfleet Command giving the operation their blessing, they weren’t the ones handing a high-level Romulan Senator a data rod with forged information, they weren’t the ones lying to that Senator’s face, and they certainly weren’t the ones walking back into the room to see whether the good Senator Vreenak discovered their ruse.
+Sisko admits in the personal log that, despite being off the hook due to the Federation Council & Starfleet Command giving the operation their blessing, they weren’t the ones handing a high-level Romulan Senator a data rod with forged intelligence, they weren’t the ones lying to the afore mentioned Senator’s face, and they certainly weren’t the ones walking back into the room to see whether Vreenak discovered their ruse.

 It’s A Fake

 He promptly pummels Garak, and accuses him of assassinating Senator Vreenak as well as Tollar, whom he had also found out was killed.
-Sisko surmises that Garak just wanted to get Vreenak to DS9 to plant a bomb on his personal shuttle, and that he knew the rod wouldn’t pass muster.
+Sisko surmises that Garak just wanted to get Vreenak to DS9 for the sole purpose of planting a bomb on his personal shuttle, and that he knew the rod wouldn’t pass scrutiny.
 Garak had his doubts as well that Tollar might not have been up to the job, but tells Capt.
 Sisko nonetheless that the Romulans will enter the war.
-Despite Sisko’s initial disbelief, Garak correctly surmises that after painstaking forensic examination, the Romulan government would find the burnt remains of the data rod, and any imperfections or errors in the datasets on the rod would be chalked up to being a result of the explosion.
-So Garak & Sisko figure with a dead senator in one hand, and seemingly definitive proof of an imminent Dominion invasion in the other, that the Dominion assassinated Vreenak to prevent him from returning to Romulus after he stole the data on Sukara.
-And all it took for them to fool the Romulans, was the life of one criminal, one Romulan Senator, and the self-respect of one Starfleet Captain.
-And according to Garak’s math, that’s one hell of a bargain when compared to saving billions of Federation lives across the entire quadrant.
+Despite Sisko’s initial disbelief, Garak correctly surmises that after painstaking forensic examination, the Romulan government would find the burnt remains of the data rod, and any imperfections or errors in the rod’s datasets would be chalked up to physical damage from the explosion.
+So Garak surmises that with a dead senator in one hand, and seemingly definitive proof of an imminent Dominion invasion in the other, the Dominion assassinated Vreenak to prevent him from returning to Romulus after he stole the data on Sukara, thus causing them to declare war on the Dominion, and all it took for them to fool the Romulans was the life of one criminal, one Romulan Senator, and the self-respect of one Starfleet Captain.
+According to Garak’s math, that’s one hell of a bargain when compared to saving billions of Federation lives across the entire quadrant.

 Sisko then continues his log by stating that the following morning, the Romulans broke their treaty, simultaneously striking 15 Dominion bases along their border, and that the rest of the alliance was going to have a welcome to the war party for them on DS9.
 Sisko admitted that this may be THE turning point of the entire war.
 And Sisko finally admitted as well that Garak was right, an uneasy conscience was a small price to pay for saving the lives of billions of Federation citizens, and he could live with it… he could live with it.
 He then promptly deletes the entire personal log.